1. TECH PACKS

 Having your tech packs up to a high industry standard with all details clearly instructed is vital to avoid costly back and forth and time delays to get samples correct.

-It makes it a lot easier to size the garment you are trying to design as well as source the fabrics you are after if you can provide reference samples – a lot of guesswork is taken out and therefore time not wasted.
+It makes it a lot easier to size the garment you are trying to design as well as source the fabrics you are after if you can provide reference samples – a lot of guesswork is taken out and, therefore time is not wasted.

-Remember a quote is an estimate based off of the information you have provided, if this information changes, the price will change.
+Remember a quote is an estimate based on the information you have provided, if this information changes, the price will change.
 Ensure your price expectation is realistic to your product type and the QTY that you produce.

 The MOQ is not only determined by the factories, but by the suppliers.
 Using multiple sustainable fabric types and a number of colourways across small QTY, is often too complicated and unfeasible.
 Be realistic about your options.